 Use the FOCUS PDCA methodology to identify cost savings opportunities by improving internal processes for how work gets done.

 Internal auditing is how many organizations improve the way they do business.
+This intentional practice helps to ensure compliance with policies and helps to guard valuable business resources.

 Spend the time and resources to track how work is done and use what is learned to improve quality, save money, and manage employee performance.